 Due to the public nature of these pages for comment by other users, the views expressed by guest posters do not reflect that of the University or original author.
 Each person is individually responsible for his/her own content (including privacy settings) shared via the web, and the university is not liable for such content.

 Liberty University reserves the right, but is not obligated, to remove comments or posts that are racist, sexist, abusive, profane, violent, obscene, or spam; that advocate illegal activity, include falsehoods, contain commercial solicitations, are wildly off-topic, or cannot be translated to English using free online tools; that libel, incite, threaten, or make ad hominem attacks on Liberty University students, employees, guests or others.
-Liberty University also reserves the right to remove comments or posts that are deemed negative or offensive by the page’s administrators.
+Liberty University also reserves the right to remove comments or posts that are deemed negative or offensive by the page’s administrators or editors.
 Violators will be banned from the page.

 Liberty University thanks you in advance for your contributions to the university’s social media pages and for your compliance and assistance in creating a safe and vibrant online community.